 These will be updated regularly as offers come and go.
 Please comment at bottom with news, questions or issues.

-The Best Credit Card Sign Up Bonuses in 2019
+The Best Credit Card Sign Up Bonuses for September 2020

-Earn 4 Avios for every $1 spent on all purchases within your first year, up to $30,000.
-That means 120,000 Avios!
-After the intro period ends, you'll earn 3 points per dollar on British Airways purchases, and 1 point per dollar after that.
-This bonus is also great if spend $30,000 within a calendar year (before the end of 2019), you'll receive a Travel Together ticket.
+Earn 50,000 bonus Avios after you spend $3,000 on purchases within the first 3 months from account opening on your British Airways Visa Signature® Card.
+Plus earn an additional 50,000 bonus Avios after you spend $20,000 on your purchases within your first year of account opening.
+That means 100,000 Avios!
+You'll earn 3 points per dollar on British Airways purchases, and 1 point per dollar after that.
+This bonus is also great if spend $30,000 within a calendar year (before the end of 2020), because you'll also receive a Travel Together ticket.
 This ticket is good for a round trip for you and a companion with the following stipulations:

 - Two years of validity